FelitaD/job-market-batch/README.md

 - HTML will eventually change and requires detection as well as manual update of the XPath
 - Different websites can show more or less fields (eg. remote policy) which will result in null values
 - Schema evolution is not expected
-- If a job offer appears on at least 2 scraped websites, how will the duplicate be detected
+- If a job offer appears on at least 2 scraped websites, need to deal with duplicate

 ### Ingestion

-The ingestion is made with the Scrapy framework that pulls the web data.
-It adds a pipeline feature which formats the data into predefined fields and writes into a database in a batch process.
+The ingestion is made with Scrapy framework which adds a pipeline feature that conform the data into predefined fields and writes them to the database.

-All the ingestion work is encapsulated in one of the two python packages (best practices with Airflow) [data-job-crawler](https://github.com/FelitaD/data-job-crawler).

 ### Transformation